salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 1. You can enter a search term in the search bar (top right corner)
 ![image_8.png](images/X1_MATLAB_Intro_media_image_8.png)

-2. Or You can click on the **`?`** icon (which you can find next to the search bar or in the Home tab in the ribbon strip)
+2. Or, you can click on the **`?`** icon (which you can find next to the search bar or in the Home tab in the ribbon strip)

-3. Or, you can type doc in the command window
+3. Or, you can type `doc` in the command window

 ```matlab linenums="1" title="Get Help"
 doc